arthurseverino/Restaurant-Page/README.md

 # Restaurant-Page

 This is my Restaurant Page.
-I learned about modules, import and export functions, DOM manipulation and general good code formatting practices.
+I learned about modules, import and export functions, DOM manipulation and Javscript code formatting practices.